viamrobotics/docs/docs/components/sensor/_index.md

 # SME: #team-bucket
 ---

-Sensor components provide an API for getting measurements.
+The sensor component provides an API for getting measurements.

 If you have a physical sensor, an API endpoint, or anything else that provides measurements, use a sensor component.